danielgtaylor/huma/README.md

 ### Request Body Timeouts

 By default any handler which takes in a request body parameter will have a read timeout of 15 seconds set on it.
 If set to nonzero for a handler which does **not** take a body, then the timeout will be set on the underlying connection before calling your handler.
-The timeout value is configurable at the resource and operation level.

 When triggered, the server sends a 408 Request Timeout as JSON with a message containing the time waited.